Prandr/XDMA_Tutorial/README.md

 ### M_AXI_LITE

-The **M_AXI_LITE** interface is useful for single word access to register-like blocks as communication is via single Transaction Layer Packet (TLP) requests.
+The **M_AXI_LITE** interface is an abridged variation of MM-AXI Protocol that fixes transactions to a single 32-bit value.
+It is useful for single word access to register-like blocks, typically control and status registers, as communication via direct device memory I/O.

 ![M_AXI_LITE Network](img/M_AXI_LITE_Interface.png)